lambci/docker-lambda/base/dump-dotnet2/Readme.md

 # AWS Lambda Dump Runtime Project
-This functions dumps the runtime and uplaods it to s3.
+This functions dumps the runtime and uploads it to s3.

 ## Here are some steps to follow from Visual Studio: